 Notary Public or lawyers assisting with Queensland mortgage documents

 An issue that’s been coming up more and more recently has been the question around signing and witnessing Queensland mortgage documents in New South Wales.
-If you have property dealings in Queensland, which include signing and witnessing Queensland mortgage documents, then this FAQ is relevant to you.
+If you live in New South Wales but you have property dealings in Queensland, which include signing and witnessing Queensland mortgage documents, then this FAQ is relevant to you.

 Who can be your witness?

 In Queensland, you must sign your mortgage documents in the presence of a qualified witness who is not a party to your transaction.
 Your witness must clearly print their full name near their signature as well as provide details of their qualifications as your witness.

 - a justice of the peace

 - an Australian lawyer